kemitchell/reviewers-edition-parse.js/README.md

 1. When authors recommend users review a new edition in its entirety to ensure it meets their needs, they increase the _edition_ number.

-   For example, if a working group rewrites the second edition of a form privacy notice from scratch, they will release the rewrite as the third edition of the form.
+   For example, if a working group rewrites "second edition" of a form privacy notice from scratch, they will release the rewrite as the "third edition" of the form.

-   Users of the first and second editions will know they should review the new third edition from top to bottom before substituting for the older, second edition.
+   Users of "first edition" and "second edition" will know they should review new "third edition" from top to bottom before substituting for the editions they currently use.

 2. When authors recommend users review at least the new or changed parts of a new edition, they increase the _update_ number.

-   For example, if the working group adds a new paragraph to the third edition of its form privacy notice on location data, they will release the expanded policy as the third edition, first update.
-If they later rephrase a paragraph on genetic privacy, the will release the updated policy as the third edition, second update.
+   For example, if the working group adds a new paragraph to "third edition" of its form privacy notice on location data, they will release the expanded policy as "third edition, first update".
+If they later rephrase a paragraph on genetic privacy, the will release the updated policy as "third edition, second update".

-   Users of the original third edition will know to review at least the parts of the form that changed.
+   Users of "third edition" will know to review at least the parts of the form that changed.

 4. When authors make only typographic or other, minor corrections that users need not review, they increase the _correction_ number.

-   For example, if the working group corrects a spelling error in the second edition, first update of their form, they will release the corrected form as second edition, first update, first correction.
-If they later catch and correct a typographical error, the resulting edition will be the second edition, first update, second correction.
+   For example, if the working group corrects a spelling error in "second edition, first update" of their form, they will release the corrected form as "second edition, first update, first correction".
+   If they later catch and correct a typographical error, the resulting edition will be "second edition, first update, second correction".

-   Users of the original second edition, first update will know the working group advises they can use the corrected editions without further review.
+   Users of "second edition, first update" will know the working group advises they can use the corrected editions without further review.

-Authors can also use reviewers editions to mark drafts of a new edition, update, or correction editions to come.
+Authors can also use reviewers editions to mark drafts of a new edition, update, or correction to come.

-For example, if the working group publishes two drafts of a second update to the third edition, those drafts will be the fourth edition, first draft and fourth edition, second draft.
+For example, if the working group publishes two drafts of the second update to the third edition, those drafts will be "fourth edition, first draft" and "fourth edition, second draft".

 # Exported Module